terpnetwork/terp-core/README.md

 as well as the internal state is encoded using JSON.
 Cosmwasm allows arbitrary bytes with the contract itself responsible for decoding.
 For better UX, we often use `json.RawMessage` to contain these bytes, which enforces that it is valid json, but also give a much more readable interface.
-If you want to use another encoding in the contracts, that is a relatively minor change to wasmd but would currently require a fork.
+If you want to use another encoding in the contracts, that is a relatively minor change to terpd but would currently require a fork.
 Please open an issue if this is important for your use case.

 ## Quick Start